 He Tweeters at @ferretthimself, and blogs entirely too much about puns, politics, and polyamory at www.theferrett.com.
 (Or, if your work has blocked his site, try it mirrored at theferrett.livejournal.com.)

 Rachel Swirsky holds an MFA in fiction from the Iowa Writers Workshop and is a 2005 graduate of Clarion West.
 Her short fiction has appeared in venues including Tor.com, Clarkesworld Magazine, and Subterranean Online, been nominated for the Hugo, the Locus Award, and the World Fantasy Award, and twice won the Nebula Award.
-Visit her website at http://www.rachelswirsky.com.
-She and her husband have been in love for thirteen variable, affectionate years.
+Visit her website at rachelswirsky.com or support her patreon at patreon.com/Rachelswirsky.